sosy-lab/benchexec/contrib/p4/README.md

 2. Switch image - Image that runs the bmv2 software provided by the p4 institution
 3. Ptf tester image - Image that runs PTF(package test framwork) also provided by p4 institution

-To build the images, run the following commands or use the setup script provided in `/docker_files`.
+To build the images, run the following commands:

 ```
 cd contrib/p4/docker_files